 - Select your SD card and click on Erase option

-- Choose file system and click on Erase
+- Choose the file system and click on Erase

 You may selectively follow any one method to get your SD card back to work normally again.
 However, remember to first recover the data from the memory card.
 As even though you’ll regain the full capacity of your SD card and will be able to use it for storing and saving files again then, formatting will cause data loss if you haven’t backed up your files.